Axway/docker-eventrouter/helm/event-router/README.md

   --set resources={ "limits":{"cpu":"1000m","memory":"600Mi"},"requests":{"cpu":"200m","memory":"300Mi"}}
 ```

-Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
-For example,
+Alternatively, you can provide a YAML file that specifies the parameter values during the chart installion.
+For example:

 ```console
 $ helm install --name event-router ./event-router -f my-values.yaml
 ```

-> **Tip**: You can modify and use the default [values.yaml](values.yaml)
+> **Tip**: You can modify and use the default [values.yaml](values.yaml).

 ## Support arbitrary user ids
 Sentinel Event Router is OpenShift compatible, which means that you can start it with a random user ID and the group id 0 (root).
 If you want to run the image with a user different than the default one, axway (UID=1000), you MUST set the GID of the user to 0.
 If you try to use a different group, the container exits with errors.